-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 While terms have a particular meaning to you, they could take on an entirely different meaning in Google and vice versa.

-Knowing the type of intent, whether it’s informational/educational, transactional or navigational, will help you understand what stage users are at in the sales funnel.
+Knowing the intent, whether it’s informational/educational, transactional, or navigational, will help you understand which stage of the sales funnel users are at.

-Doing a thorough SERP analysis will be essential.
+Doing a thorough SERP analysis is essential.
 Look at what’s currently ranking in the top search result for your core keyword targets including:

-- Related searches
+- Related searches.

-- People also ask
+- People also ask.

-- Google autocomplete suggestions
+- Google autocomplete suggestions.

-- Other advanced search features
+- Other advanced search features.

-Knowing what is required to rank for a particular keyword will help you draw conclusions about what content development efforts will be required and come up with a plan for creation.

-SEMrush’s SEO Content Template is really great for this type of analysis.
+Semrush’s SEO Content Template is really great for this type of analysis.

 You simply enter a keyword, and the tool will analyze what’s showing up in Google’s top results to provide recommendations for SEO-friendly content.